 Welders usually work from blueprints or drawings.
 Welders permanently join metal parts of ships, automobiles, spacecraft, buildings, bridges, and other structures.
 They apply heat to the pieces to be joined, melting and fusing them to form a permanent bond.

 Most welders work for manufactures of durable goods such as boilers, construction equipment, motor vehicles, machinery, ships, appliances, and other metal products.
 Welders construct bridges, large buildings, pipelines, tunnels, and shipyards.

 Welding Technology students that are able to pass a combination weld test in the 6G or 2G and 5G position will be successful and the probability of finding employment is 90 percent.
-Their salaries range from $18/hr. for S.M.A.W. structural, and up to $35/hr. for S.M.A.W.
+Their salaries pay about $18/hour for S.M.A.W. structural and up to $35/hour for S.M.A.W.
 (Shielded Metal Arc Welding) and G.T.A.W.
 (Gas Tungsten Arc Welding) combination pipe welders.
+More information.

 Inspection Technology students that have completed their inspection courses, and are able to pass the AWS-CWI exam through American Welding Society will be successful, and the probability of finding employment is 90 percent.
 Salaries for these employees are in the range of $40/hr.

 Opportunities are available in the petrochemical manufacturing, contracting, and numerous other industries.
 Since welders are needed for many different industries, welders also have the ability to transfer to other industries when they are in high demand or leave declining industries.
 Jobs are not threatened by automation in comparison to others, as welding will always require skilled workers to operate machines and ensure that the product is safe.